BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Non-extensive generalizations of gibbs entropy

-where `P(i)' is the probability distribution and `q' is the non-extensive parameter.\\ By assuming that the Bekenstein Hawking entropy is just the Tsallis entropy, the Renyi entropy could be defined as:
+where `P(i)' is the probability distribution and `q' is the non-extensive Tsallis parameter.
+We here assume that the black hole entropy is just the Tsallis entropy \cite{tsallis2013black,furuichi2006information, dos1997generalization} which is a one parameter generalization of Boltzmann-Gibbs entropy so as to include both extensive and non-extensive statistical systems.
+The Tsallis entropy is given by :

+where for $q \rightarrow 1$, $S_T$ reduces to the usual Boltzmann-Gibbs entropy.
+The parameter \( q \) is responsible for the degree of non-extensivity of the entropy:

+\begin{itemize} \item \textbf{For \( q = 1 \)}: Tsallis entropy reduces to the extensive Boltzmann-Gibbs entropy which is appropriate for the system that comprises of weak correlations and short-range interactions. \item \textbf{For \( q < 1 \)}: The entropy is sub-extensive and is useful in describing systems where the probability for the occurrence of rare states is higher than the occurence of frequent states. \item \textbf{For \( q > 1 \)}: The entropy shows super-extensive behaviour where frequent states do contribute more to the entropy. \end{itemize} By performing necessary subsitutions, the Renyi entropy could be defined as follows: